sowmya1283/hangman_python/README.md

 <br>

 * Implementation 🏭: Check whether game worked as expected for invalid characters.
 * Test 🧪: I played the game on a local terminal with invalid character.
-Validation was not present.
+Validation was not present initially
-* Result 🏆: Tests didnt work as expected results
+* Result 🏆: Tests didnt work as expected results, after fixing the bug this test has been made pass.
-* Verdict ✅: FAIL
+* Verdict ✅: Initially test was pailed and then after bug fix the tests are PASS

 <br>